Acme Insurance

 Common Mistakes

-- Ignoring Person Accounts: Attempting to force a B2B model (Account + Contact) for individual policyholders when Person Accounts are the standard architectural choice for Insurance.
+- Ignoring Person Accounts: Forcing a B2B model (Account + Contact) for individual policyholders when Person Accounts are the standard architectural choice for Insurance.

-- Synchronous Quote Traps: Proposing real-time synchronous REST calls for quotes from slow legacy systems, which hits concurrent request limits.
+- Synchronous Quote Traps: Proposing real-time synchronous REST calls for quotes from slow legacy systems.
+This hits concurrent request limits.

 - Underestimating LDV Reporting: Proposing standard Salesforce reports for 10M+ policies and claims.
-CRM Analytics or virtualization via Salesforce Connect is expected.
+CRM Analytics (formerly Tableau CRM) or virtualization via Salesforce Connect is expected at this scale.

 Strong Patterns